 The B2B sports industry is quite huge and all the operations from manufacturing to shipping are carried out with a customer-centric approach.
-However, regardless of the type of business, there is only one key to success – satisfied customer.
-Other than quality and pricing many other factors contribute to customer satisfaction and those can only be determined by having a deep insight into consumer behaviour and their purchase journey.
+However, regardless of the type of business, there is only one key to success – a satisfied customer.
+Other than quality and pricing many other factors contribute to customer satisfaction and those can only be determined by having a deep insight into consumer behavior and their purchase journey.

 A study named “Shopper Playbook: Insights into the Sporting Goods Shopper,” was currently published with fruitful insights based on extensive research.
-It was released by National Association of Sporting Goods Retailers and the information provided is no less than a treat for anyone dealing with sporting goods or Sports Goods Manufacturers.
+It was released by the National Association of Sporting Goods Retailers and the information provided is no less than a treat for anyone dealing with sporting goods or Sports Goods Manufacturers.

 The report mentions that regardless of your role in serving the ‘generate more growth’ objective, whether you’re receiving or giving end, understanding the buyer’s purchase journey is crucial to discover growth opportunities.

 The NSGA’s study is grounded on research carried out on the attitudes and behaviors of 1600 different sporting goods shoppers and added 3600 in-store observations.
 Here’s a quick review of the study’s key findings.

 A sport shopper’s journey starts with purchase decisions which are planned at times, but unplanned as well.
 A planned purchase cycle looks something like this:

 - Planning – Recognizing the need and deciding on goods to purchase.

 - Shopping – Sneaking out for available options.